sudoless/oops/README.md

 sometimes you'll want to pass an error from the stdlib or a third party library.
 In that case, you can wrap the error with `Wrap`.

+### Custom Formatter

+By default, the defined errors have a rudimentary string formatter that provides little (`Error.Explanation`) to no information regarding the error.
+Our recommended pattern is to have a dedicated package (be it locally in the project or as a organization level library) that wraps our top level functions calls such as `oops.Define` with typed arguments that represent **your** error handling params.

+Eg: you might define `func Define(status int, code string) oops.ErrorDefined` and use that in your codebase with a formatter that then returns those `status` and `code` params the expected way.

 ## LICENSE